HsuanLingLin/Personal-Website/content/authors/admin/_index.md

 My relevant coursework includes Database System Implementation and Web development and Design since I want to solidify my knowledge in databases, and I am curious about how frontend works.
 My career interest is to design services to help people’s lives easier and satisfy their needs.

+Always try to work as closely as possible at the boundary of your abilities. - Edsger W. Dijkstra
 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Resume_HsuanLingLin.pdf" "newtab" >}}resumé{{< /staticref >}}. -->